 Note that you will need to create a TXT record with your web host (eg, GoDaddy).

 - After adding the TXT record, go back to Google Postmater and click "Verify" to complete the setup.

 After completing the setup you will begin to see data populate in Google Postmaster.
 Note that retroactive data will not be available.
-If you don't see data after your next few campaign sends, use the SPF/DKIM/DMARC check tool to make sure your DKIM is setup.
+If you don't see data after your next few campaigns send, use the SPF/DKIM/DMARC check tool to make sure your DKIM is set up.